raas-dev/configent/README.md

 - Homebrew does not work on Alpine Linux (both x86-64 and ARM, due to musl)
 - Node.js may not work on Alpine Linux, install it by `apk` if wanted (2023-07)
-- Cloudflare does not work on ARM on Ubuntu, Debian, Arch or OpenSUSE (2023-07)
+- Cloudflared does not work on ARM Ubuntu, Debian, Arch or OpenSUSE (2023-07)